christianfj/hello-world/README.md

 # hello-world
-First repository as part of the Coursera Data Science specialization course
+Christian here.
+Post-doctoral fellow at Stanford taking the coursera specialization on Data Science to be able to do more efficient data analysis on genomic data.